This Formula Shows the Importance of Each 5-Point Increment on the California Bar Exam

 I call this the “5-point insight”

-You could easily gain these highly leveraged points—simply by realizing this 5-point insight and tweaking something small in your essay.
+You could easily gain these highly leveraged points—simply by realizing this 5-point insight and tweaking something small in your essay or PT.

 That’s the power of the 5-point insight.